layilin/SP23-33852/_annotations/book4.md

 [plant] 152.502n The English commonly call it *Mammey-sapota*.
 There are two species of it, the sweet, and the tart.
 Mammee sapota (*Pouteria sapota*) is commonly confused with the mammee apple.
 It is a sweet fruit native to Mexico and Central America.
 Another fruit commonly confused with both the mammee sapota and the mammee apple is the nasebery (*Manilkara zapota*), also known as the sapodilla or the nispero.
 It is a sour or tart fruit native to Mexico, Central America, and Colombia.

 [plant] 153.523 palmeto.
-Grainger is referring to what he calls elsewhere the royal palm (*Roystonea oleracea*), which can reach 40 meters in height and is native to the Lesser Antilles, northern Venezuela, and northeastern Colombia.
-It also has been naturalized to Guyana, Surinam, and French Guiana.
+Grainger is referring to what he calls elsewhere the royal palm (*Roystonea oleracea*), which can reach 40 meters in height and is native to the Lesser Antilles, northern South America, and Guatemala.

 [people] 153.524 Jones or Wren.
 Inigo Jones (1573-1652) was an English architect and theatre designer.
 Christopher Wren (1632-1723) was an English architect, mathematician, and astronomer.